Seneca the Younger: Politics and exile

 Seneca's early career as a senator seems to have been successful and he was praised for his oratory.
 In his writings Seneca has nothing good to say about Caligula and frequently depicts him as a monster.
 Cassius Dio relates a story that Caligula was so offended by Seneca's oratorical success in the Senate that he ordered him to commit suicide.
 Seneca survived only because he was seriously ill and Caligula was told that he would soon die anyway.
 Seneca explains his own survival as due to his patience and his devotion to his friends: "I wanted to avoid the impression that all I could do for loyalty was die."

-In 41 AD, Claudius became emperor, and Seneca was accused by the new empress Messalina of adultery with Julia Livilla, sister to Caligula and Agrippina.
+In AD 41, Claudius became emperor, and Seneca was accused by the new empress Messalina of adultery with Julia Livilla, sister to Caligula and Agrippina.
 The affair has been doubted by some historians, since Messalina had clear political motives for getting rid of Julia Livilla and her supporters.
 The Senate pronounced a death sentence on Seneca, which Claudius commuted to exile, and Seneca spent the next eight years on the island of Corsica.
 Two of Seneca's earliest surviving works date from the period of his exile—both consolations.
 In his Consolation to Helvia, his mother, Seneca comforts her as a bereaved mother for losing her son to exile.
 Seneca incidentally mentions the death of his only son, a few weeks before his exile.
 Later in life Seneca was married to a woman younger than himself, Pompeia Paulina.
 It has been thought that the infant son may have been from an earlier marriage, but the evidence is "tenuous".
 Seneca's other work of this period, his Consolation to Polybius, one of Claudius' freedmen, focused on consoling Polybius on the death of his brother.
 It is noted for its flattery of Claudius, and Seneca expresses his hope that the emperor will recall him from exile.
 In 49 AD Agrippina married her uncle Claudius, and through her influence Seneca was recalled to Rome.
 Agrippina gained the praetorship for Seneca and appointed him tutor to her son, the future emperor Nero.